metablaster/WindowsFirewallRuleset/README.md

 2. To delete rules according to file there is a function for this purpose, located in:\
 `Modules\Ruleset.Firewall\Public\Remove-FirewallRule.ps1`\
-however you're advised to perform some tests before using it due to it's experimental state.
+however you first need to export firewall to file before using it.

 3. To revert to your old firewall state (the one in control panel), you'll need to delete all off the rules from GPO, and set all properties to `Not configured` after right click on node:\